-l, ,

-being a member of Imperial Group Medical Scheme, do hereby a ppoint

-who is a member of this Scheme proxy to attend and vote on my be 11 July 2019.

-Dated this day of 2019.

-Signature of member:

-Membership number of member:

-Signature of proxy:

-Membership number of proxy:

-Please return this proxy to: Imperial Group Medical Scheme PO Box 2140 Houghton
+l, being a member of Imperial and Motus Medical Aid, do hereby appoint who is a member of this Scheme or, failing him/her, the Chairman of the meeting, as my proxy to attend and vote on my behalf at the Annual General Meeting convened for Tuesday, 29 September 2020.
+Dated this day of2020.
+Signature of member: Membership number of member: Signature of proxy: Membership number of proxy: Please return this proxy by email to proxy@tmsmeetings.co.za .
+To reach the Principal Officer, through The Meeting Specialist (Pty) Ltd, by no later than